olincollege/ansible-4-softsys/README.md

 ***Authenticating this machine with an SSH Key***

-Depending on if the user would like to set as their primary Git editor, they should either use the following flag with their corresponding editor (default: 'code'[VSCode]):
+Depending on if the user would like to add an SSH key in order to allow this machine to write to Github without inputting their access token every time, they should either input their token (generated above) and intended name for the storage of the SSH key:

 ```
 github_ssh_key_title: "SSH key for SoftSys" github_token: "xxxx"